![]() |

 Finding the start point

-- We usually add the road/lane/street name and village so those with satellite navigation can pop the details into their device.
+- We usually add the road/lane/street name and village so that those with satellite navigation on their smartphones can pop the details into their device.

 - We also add What3Words references to the start/finish points and at various important junctions mentioned along the way, see below for more details.

-- If the walk starts at a pub we give the name of the pub and a link so that walkers can look it up and find the right address.
+- If the walk starts at a pub we give the name of the pub and a link so that walkers can look it up and find the right address and check opening times.

 - We have a list of all the walks and their lengths in the left-hand column of the website.